How to rebuild your credit

 As you’re working your way to better credit, a secured credit card may be helpful.
 You can make purchases with it, just like a traditional credit card.
 But it requires you to put money down as a security deposit to open the account.

-When you have a secured card, some credit card companies like Capital One report your status to the credit bureaus.
+When you have a secured card, some credit card companies, like Capital One, report your status to the credit bureaus.
 So if you’re making at least your minimum payment on time and using your card responsibly, it could help you improve your credit.

 6. Keep some of your credit available

 How much of your available credit you use is called credit utilization.
 And keeping your credit utilization below 30% can show you’re managing your credit responsibly and not overspending.
+Try to avoid maxing out your credit cards and pay down any balances that you’re carrying.

 7. Only apply for credit you need